arch/cloud-native-mall/mall-deployment/kubernetes/README.md

 # Test with Ingress

-macOS turn of tunnel to k8s
+macOS create a tunnel to k8s
 ```bash
 minikube tunnel --profile mall
 ```